GodwinAblao/WD-HandsOn2/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- What is the project and purpose
-- Whats the purpose
-- What are key components
-- What technology used and how it is used
+-The goal of this project is to create distinctive and eye-catching web elements for a cutting-edge user interface.
+In order to improve user experience, boost visual attractiveness, and give web designers a wide range of alternatives, a variety of static and animated hero and card designs have been created.

 ### Key Components
 <!-- The following are just sample -->